 By the early 1920s America had gone radio ga-ga.
-In 1922, when Star-Telegram publisher Amon Carter Sr. decided to get in on the new—and possibly newspaper-threatening—technology of radio, Branch helped invent radio station WBAP in the Star-Telegram‘s building at 400 West 7th Street.
+In 1922 Star-Telegram publisher Amon Carter decided to get in on the new—and possibly newspaper-threatening—technology of radio.
+He hired Branch (pictured) to invent radio station WBAP in the Star-Telegram‘s building at 400 West 7th Street.

 Branch was WBAP’s first technician.
 He built the station’s first transmitter, taught S-T circulation manager-turned-radio station manager Harold Hough the rudiments of the new technology.
 Branch also wrote a radio technical column for the newspaper and gave public lectures about radio technology in the newspaper’s building.

-Branch would continue to work at WBAP as technician and engineer into the late 1920s.
-But by at least 1925, as this Radio Service Bulletin of April shows, Branch the WBAP technician was also Branch the operator of another radio station: KFJZ.
-And that other radio station was located, according to the Bulletin, at 400 West 7th Street–in the same building with WBAP!
+Will Branch would continue to work at WBAP as technician and engineer into the late 1920s.
+But by April 1925, as this Radio Service Bulletin shows, Branch the WBAP technician was also Branch the KFJZ operator.
+Yes, Branch had bought the National Guard’s radio equipment and increased its power to fifty watts.
+And according to the Bulletin, Branch had moved KFJZ, now a Class A station, to 400 West 7th Street—the building that housed WBAP.

 By November of 1925 Branch’s radio station KFJZ, like Carter’s WBAP, was a commercial success.
 In fact, Branch had sold KFJZ to Southwestern Baptist Theological Seminary.

 By 1926 Branch was living in the house on Avenue L.